Scottish Child Abuse Inquiry

 The Scottish Child Abuse Inquiry was established in October 2015 to inquire into cases of abuse of children in care in Scotland.
 It was to report and make recommendations within four years by 2019.
-But this deadline was later changed to "as soon as reasonably practicable".
-Concerns have been raised about mounting costs and delays in the Inquiry.
-Six years after the start of the on-going Inquiry and long after the original deadline, Lady Smith released a report which was critical of the previous Scottish Government for the 'woeful and avoidable' delay in setting up the Inquiry.
+However, this deadline was later changed to "as soon as reasonably practicable".
+Concerns have been raised about mounting costs and delays in the inquiry.
+Six years after the start of the on-going inquiry and long after the original deadline, Anne Smith released a report which was critical of the previous Scottish government for the 'woeful and avoidable' delay in setting up the inquiry.